baxpr/conncalc/README.md

 - Resample the ROI image to match the fMRI.
 It's assumed both are already aligned and in the same space as the ROI image.
 - Extract mean time series from the supplied fMRI for each ROI in the ROI image.
 - Compute functional connectivity: `R`, the correlation coefficient; and `Z`, the Fisher transformed correlation, `atanh(R) * sqrt(N-3)` where `N` is number of time points.
 Also `Vdf`, `Pdf`, `Zdf` autocorrelation-adjusted connectivity metrics from https://github.com/asoroosh/xDF.
-The ROI-to_ROI matrix is computed, and also voxelwise connectivity maps.
+The ROI-to_ROI matrix is computed, and also voxelwise connectivity maps if requested.
 - Generate a PDF report and organize outputs for XNAT.